Dimensional analysis in relativity and in differential geometry: Introduction

 Several factors contribute to these misconceptions and insecurity.
 Modern texts in Lorentzian and general relativity commonly use geometrized units.
 They say that, for finding the dimension of some constant in a tensorial equation, it's sufficient to compare the dimensions of the terms in the equation.
 But the application of this procedure is sometimes not so immediate, because some tensors don't have universally agreed dimensions -- prime example the metric tensor.
-Many texts use four coordinates with dimension of length, and base their dimensional analyses on that specific choice \citep[\eg][p.~71 \eqn~(37.1)]{tolman1934_t1949}[p.~80 \eqn~(32.15)]{landauetal1939_t1996}[for exceptions with coordinates with mixed dimensions see \eg][\sect~V.55]{fock1955_t1964}[\sect~4.1]{mcvittie1956_r1965}[\sect~VII.1]{fokker1960_t1965}[\sect~F.III.280]{truesdelletal1960}[\sect~X]{kitano2013}, multiplying timelike tensorial components by appropriate powers of $c$.
+Many texts use four coordinates with dimension of length, and base their dimensional analyses on that specific choice \citep[\eg][p.~71 \eqn~(37.1)]{tolman1934_t1949}[p.~80 \eqn~(32.15)]{landauetal1939_t1996}, multiplying timelike tensorial components by appropriate powers of $c$ (there are exceptions of course \citep[\eg][]{dedonder1925,dedonder1926}[\sect~V.55]{fock1955_t1964}[\sect~4.1]{mcvittie1956_r1965}[\sect~VII.1]{fokker1960_t1965}[\sect~F.III.280]{truesdelletal1960}[\sect~X]{kitano2013}).
 Such common practices can therefore give students the impression that coordinates ought to always be lengths, and that all components of a tensor ought to have the same dimension.
 Yet, students cannot find such rules explicitly stated anywhere.
 We'll see shortly that no such rules in fact exist, nor are they necessary.

 Dimensional analysis is thus not very self-evident in relativity and in differential geometry.
 The present note wants to provide a short but exhaustive guide to it.
 Some important dimensional-analysis questions in general relativity are also consistently settled here; for example the dimension of the Riemann curvature tensor, or the effect of the covariant or Lie derivatives on dimensions.